reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 51 has the `Seller` `{!rsh} interact` with the `sellerInfo` `{!rsh} Object`.

-After the `{!rsh} Interact`ion is done, the program is then given the permission to share whatsoever the result of that `{!rsh} Interact`ion is with the public.
+After the `{!rsh} interact`ion is done, the program is then given the permission to share whatsoever the result of that `{!rsh} interact`ion is with the public.
 To do this, `{!rsh} declassify()` method is used.

 :::note